 - Loading & unloading containers / lorries

 - And much more

-How much Manpower Suppliers can make?
+How much can Manpower Suppliers Make?

-This could be the main reason why you as reader land up to this page.
+You searched for business ideas, that could be the main reason why you as reader land up to this page.
 If you’re in business, may I invite you to add your business listing with us?

 Now, let us look into a few simple calculations as I gathered from manpower suppliers :

 Cost of stuffing and unstuffing containers: RM 80 / 20’ft container (lowest industry range)

 No of containers per 8 hours work: 10 x 20’ft container